chironjit/single-gpu-passthrough/README.md

 systemctl start display-manager.service
 ```

-Your cleaned up `rebind.sh` file should look like this
+Your cleaned up `rebind.sh` file should look like this:

 ```
 #!/bin/bash